Rio Carnival

-The Carnival in Rio de Janeiro (Portuguese: Carnaval do Rio de Janeiro) is a festival held every year before Lent; it is considered the biggest carnival in the world, with two million people per day on the streets.
+The Carnival in Rio de Janeiro (Portuguese: Carnaval do Rio de Janeiro) is a festival held every year before Lent; it is considered the biggest celebration of Carnival in the world, with two million people per day on the streets.
 The first Carnival festival in Rio occurred in 1723.

-The typical Rio carnival parade is filled with revelers, floats, and adornments from numerous samba schools which are located in Rio (more than 200 approximately, divided into five leagues/divisions).
+The typical Rio Carnival parade is filled with revelers, floats, and adornments from numerous samba schools which are located in Rio (more than 200 approximately, divided into five leagues/divisions).
 A samba school is composed of a collaboration of local neighbours that want to attend the carnival together, with some kind of regional, geographical and common background.

 There is a special order that every school has to follow with their parade entries.
 Each school begins with the "comissão de frente" (meaning "Front Commission"), that is the group of people from the school that appear first.
 Made of ten to fifteen people, the comissão de frente introduces the school and sets the mood and style of their presentation.
 These people have choreographed dances in elaborate costumes that usually tell a short story.
 Following the "comissão de frente" is the first float of the samba school, called "abre-alas" ("Opening Wing").
 These are followed by the Mestre-sala and Porta-Bandeira ("Master of Ceremonies and Flag Bearer"), with one to four pairs, one active and three reserve, to lead the dancers, which include the old guard veterans and the "ala das baianas", with the drum line battery at the rear and sometimes a brass section and guitars.
+This brass section was included in the early 20th century as part of a more diverse musical ensemble which began to be offered at this time.

 History

-The Rio Carnival celebration dates back to the 1650s.
-During that time, elaborate feasts were organized to give honor to the Greek wine gods.
-The Romans used to worship Bacchus, the god of the grape-harvest.

-The festival ‘Entrudo’ was introduced by the Portuguese and this inspired the birth of the Carnival in Brazil.
-In 1840, the very first Rio masquerade took place, and polka and waltz took center stage.

-Africans subsequently influenced the Carnival with the introduction of Samba music in 1917, which is now considered a traditional Brazilian form.